-As a young artist I was trained to sign everything, to save everything, that when I become famous, all of these archived pieces will have value.
+As a young artist I was trained to sign everything, to save everything, that when I become famous all of these archived pieces will have value.
 In reality the portfolios of old work acts like excess luggage carried through an airport during a hectic layover causing back pain and building anxiety in my stomach.
 Preserving this old work acts as a sea anchor, slowing me down turning my career into a controlled drift.

 I thought it would be fun.
 I was wrong.
 These works had unforeseen weight.
 Their significance lies in triggering memories from the times and places where I was when I made them.
 My friends, my stories, and my youth were in those pictures.
 A poem written as a birthday present by a roommate taped to the back of a gouache Caravaggio master’s copy transports me back to living in Brussels, my exciting life and wonderful friends.
-An amoebic figure drawing reminds me of my painting instructor from Luther College allowing me to pose the model for the day’s drawing session; my first practical experience in what would become a career as a University art faculty.
+An amoebic and disproportionate figure drawing reminds me of my painting instructor from Luther College allowing me to pose the model for the day’s drawing session; my first practical experience in what would become a career as a university art faculty.

 I strive to make work that is authentic, contemporary, and emotionally resonant.
 At best, the photograph is a distillation of time, creative content, and academic inquiry.
 We have made something authentic, beautiful, and emotionally significant from what was yellowing in my basement.
 At worst I felt pain similar to ending a romantic relationship or moving out of a home I have loved.
 I have taken some time to grieve the loss but do not regret the experience.